Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Introduction

 In our setting, an exposure mapping summarizes how the treatments received by other villages, together with village $i$’s own treatment, combine to determine how much exposure village $i$ experiences that affects its outcome.
 Specifically, we define an exposure mapping

-where $A_i$ is the village $i$'s own treatment, $S_i$ summarizes the treatment status of other villages in the same sublocation as village $i$, capturing within-sublocation exposure, and $H_i$ summarizes the treatment status of nearby villages located in different sublocations, capturing between-sublocation exposure.
+where $A_i$ is the village $i$'s own treatment, $S_i$ summarizes the treatment status of other villages in the same sublocation as village $i$, capturing within-sublocation exposure, and $H_i$ summarizes the treatment status of nearby villages located in different sublocations, capturing between-sublocation exposure. $d_i(\cdot)$ is also a function of the administrative sublocation and geographical relationship, which are treated as fixed.
+The randomized saturation design determines $A_i$.
+We define $S_i$ and $H_i$ below.
 For each village $i$, we write $S_i$ as

 which is a function of the treatment assignments of other villages within the same sublocation.
-The mapping $f_i$ is allowed to vary across units.
+The mapping $f_i$ is allowed to vary across units because different villages may differ in which within-sublocation neighboring treatments matter and how those treatments are aggregated into their potential outcomes.
 Similarly, we write $H_i$ as

 which is a function of the treatment assignments of nearby villages outside $i$'s sublocation.
-The mapping $g_i$ may also vary across units.
+The mapping $g_i$ may also vary across units, allowing the relevant between-sublocation exposure structure to vary across villages.
 Under a correctly specified exposure mapping $d_i(\cdot)$, we assume that $Y_i(\ba)=Y_i(\ba^{\prime})$ whenever $d_i(\ba)=d_i(\ba^{\prime})$.
 That is, once the exposure mapping values are fixed, further details of the full assignment vector do not affect village $i$'s outcome.
 We may therefore write the potential outcome as $Y_i(a,s,h)$ for $(a,s,h)$ in the support of the exposure mapping.

 As an example, consider the following exposure mapping:

 In~\eqref{eqn::Si_example} above, $S_{i}$ indicates whether more than half of the other villages in the same sublocation as village $i$ are treated, and in~\eqref{eqn::Hi_example} above, $H_{i}$ indicates whether more than half of the nearby villages in different sublocations are treated.